The New Shop

 Whilst I’m away painting in London etc my son Matt will hold fort and run the shop.
 As for selling materials, it will be limited to specialist brushes & furniture painting tools and most importantly our own range of paints, which after a large amount of research and time is looking highly possible, very exciting indeed.

-I’m hoping it will build into a successful business as my hand painted kitchen business has done, and I’m confident it will.
+I’m hoping it will build into a successful business as my hand painted kitchens business has done, and I’m confident it will.

 My grandfather & father would be proud I’m sure.